ncatlab/nlab-content/pages/4013.md

 1. Given a morphism $f: X \to Y$, if $T f$ and $0 \times f$ are isomorphisms, then so is $f$.

 This is the basic list of exactness assumptions which permit a sharp comparison between pretoposes and abelian categories.
+From this list alone one can prove that every AT category embeds faithfully in a product of a pretopos and an abelian category.
+To show that every AT category is _equivalent_ to such a product, Freyd appends the following axiom involving an existential Horn condition:

+* **(AE)** For every object $X$, there is a map $\xi: T X \to X$ such that
+$$0 \times X \stackrel{\pi_1}{\to} X \stackrel{\xi}{\leftarrow} T X$$
+is a coproduct diagram, and the canonical map $X \to T X$ is a retraction of $\xi$.

-To get at actual topos structure, we'll need to add more axioms, but let's take stock and prove some results.
+To bring actual toposes into the picture, Freyd adds some more axioms, but let's first take stock and see what this gives us.

 ## Basic consequences of the AT axioms